ds-wizard/guide/docs/more/self-hosted-dsw/configuration/configuration.rst

     Bucket name used by DSW

+.. confval:: s3.region

+   :type: String

+    S3 region used by the storage client.
+For the Garage deployment example, use ``garage``.
+For AWS S3, use the AWS region of the bucket.

 ..
 WARNING::

-    S3 service must be publicly accessible (so users can download documents and export templates or locales).
-Also, bucket must be created otherwise documents cannot be created and document templates / locales imported.
+    The value of ``s3.url`` must be accessible by users' browsers.
+If it points only to an internal Docker hostname, users may see timeouts, broken document previews, or failed downloads.
+The configured bucket must also exist; otherwise documents cannot be created and document templates or locales cannot be imported.

 ..
 NOTE::

-    If you have a problem with downloading documents while running the bucket locally, try to add the following line to the /etc/hosts file:

-    ``127.0.0.1   host.docker.internal``
+    The `DSW Deployment Example <https://github.com/ds-wizard/dsw-deployment-example>`__ uses Garage and includes ``create-bucket.sh`` for the one-time local bootstrap.
+It assigns the single-node Garage layout, creates the ``engine-wizard`` bucket, imports the configured S3 key, and grants bucket permissions.

 Mail